 Analog to Digital Conversion

-- Argon is a digital system so we need to convert the infinite analog input to a discrete values
+- Photon 2 is a digital system so we need to convert the infinite analog input to a discrete values

-- At regular intervals, the Argon samples (“reads”) voltage on analog input pin it sees
+- At regular intervals, the Photon 2 samples (“reads”) voltage on analog input pin it sees

 - The sampling frequency is how many times per second